Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 6. Ensure easy withdrawal of cookies:

-Users must be allowed to withdraw their consent at any time in a manner as easily as was for giving consent.
+Users must have the ability to revoke their consent at any time, through a process that is just as straightforward as giving it.

 7. Document consent: